sergiocollado/potpourri/Notes_on_Linux/08_Notes_on_device_drivers.md

 ```

 4. Probe I2C bus for devices

-This method allows i2c-core to probe for devices after their drivers are loaded.
-If one is found, an I2C device will be initiated.
+This method allows i2c-core to probe for devices after their drivers are loaded. __**If one is found, an I2C device will be initiated**__.
-The driver must implement the "detect()" method which identifies a supported device by reading arbitrary registers.
+The driver must implement the `detect()` method which identifies a supported device by reading arbitrary registers.
 This method will only probe buses that are likely to have supported devices and *agree* to be probed.

 5. Lastly, you can instantiate a device from user space through sysfs

 This is only if you cannot modify the kernel.
 You need to know the name of the I2C device and the address.

 **Example**

 ```C